rkillickdev/plan-it-go/README.md

 #### **Django Admin Panel**
 ___

 Models for the site can be accessed and manipulated from the Django Admin panel.
 The designated superuser has total control over this.
 I have set up a 'moderator' login for a staff user with limited permissions in the admin panel.
 They are able to view and approve reviews and images created by users.
-They also have access to Trips, Locations, Places and Profiles.
+They also have access to Locations and Places.
 I have customised the layout and selected display fields to be shown for each model, to make navigation of the  Django admin panel more intuitive.
 Code for this has been implemented in the related admin.py files.

 ![PlanIt-Go Django admin moderator](docs/features/pp4-features-django-admin-moderator.png)